-In order for our city to be successful at its mission, it is important to understand what makes Oregon City unique and sustainable in the market.
-This understanding helps guide the efforts of the City as it begins to compete as a destination and market its unique offerings.
-Oregon City believes its destination's position in the visitor market is to be a vibrant destination in the Portland Metropolitan area, located where the Oregon Trail ended, and the State of Oregon began.
+In order for the city to be successful at its mission, it is important to understand what makes Oregon City's unique and sustainable in the market.
+This understanding helps guide the efforts of the city as it begins to compete as a destination and market its unique offering.
+Oregon City believes its destination's position in the visitor market is to be a vibrant destination in the Portland Metro area, located where the Oregon Trail ended, and the state of Oregon began.
 Visitors are delighted by:

-- A small town feel - Authentic and diverse experiences centered around heritage - Outdoor and riverfront adventures near the magnificent Willamette Falls - Unique Pacific Northwest food and beverage offerings
+- a small town feel - authentic and diverse experiences centered around heritage - outdoor and riverfront adventures near the magnificent Willamette Falls - unique Pacific Northwest food and beverage offerings